datawire/ambassador-docs/docs/emissary/pre-release/howtos/istio.md

 $productName$ will watch and update the mTLS certificates as they rotate so you will not need to worry about certificate expiration.

-To test that $productName$ is properly rotating certificates you can shorten the TTL of the Istio certificates so you can verify that $productName$ is using the new certificates.

-In **Istio 1.5 and above**, you can configure that by setting the following environment variables in the `istiod` container.
+To test that $productName$ is properly rotating certificates you can shorten the TTL of the Istio certificates by setting the following environment variables in the `istiod` container in the `istio-system` Namespace:

 ```yaml
 env: